HoomanAshaari/expense-tracker/README.md

   you can add some unit-tests for user and security related services

 - Add authorization to the existing security mechanism (authentication has been already added)

+- Add more APIs, analytics services, and financial goal setting services

 ## Licence